creativecodingos/dokku-neo4j-plugin/README.md

 # lets assume the ip of our neo4j service is 172.17.0.1

-# a neo4j service can be linked to a
+# a neo4j service can be linked to a container running an app
-# container this will use native docker
-# links via the docker-options plugin
+# this will use native docker links via the docker-options plugin
 # here we link it to our 'playground' app
 # NOTE: this will restart your app
 dokku neo4j:link graph playground